brettz9/executable-builder/README.md

 # Command line usage

-Once the add-on is installed, the following can be used in addition to Firefox's own flags.
+Once the add-on is installed, the following can be used in calls to Firefox in addition to Firefox's own flags.

 * `-execbuildopen` - Open the Executable Builder dialog.

+It is hoped that additional command line options will be added which can cover the entire range of functionality available in the UI.

 # Todos